 Before we talk about ways to keep your kidneys healthy, let’s pause for just a second.
-If you or your loved is struggling with kidney pain or stones and don’t want to miss on living the healthiest life, then you’ll probably find great help in talking directly to a nephrologist (kidney specialist).
-You can get help by booking an online video consultation or appointment with the best cardiologist in your city at Marham.
+If you or your loved ones are struggling with kidney pain or stones and don’t want to miss on living the healthiest life, then you’ll probably find great help in talking directly to a nephrologist (kidney specialist).

-Being physically active reduces your blood pressure and hence risk of chronic kidney diseases.
-You don’t have to the gym every single day, or you don’t have to do 1 hour of workout if you are just starting out.
+Being physically active reduces your blood pressure and hence the risk of chronic kidney diseases.
+You don’t have to go to the gym every single day, or do 1 hour of workout if you are just starting out.

-Start with small, doable.
+Start with small, doable exercises.
 Just exercise for 2-5 mins daily when starting out and you can increase when your exercise skills have the difficulty level of 2-5 mins.
-You can keep track of your exercise habits and remind yourself using habit trackers from app store e.g. HabitBull, Loop, Habitify etc.

-Don’t have time to go to gym, start exercising at home.
-Use apps like 30 Days Fitness Challenge, Home Workout, Nike Training Club App etc. which guide you through exercises, track your progress.
+Don’t have time to go to the gym, start exercising at home.
+Use apps like the 30 Days Fitness Challenge, Home Workout, Nike Training Club App, etc. which guide you through exercises, track your progress.

 Exercise increases the rate of blood that’s filtered through the kidneys.
 It also helps muscle function, lowering blood pressure, lowering cholesterol, keeping a healthy body weight, and improving sleep.

-It’s great for your kidneys if you stay hydrated throughout the day.
-But drinking too much water, isn’t healthy though rarely people over-hydrate, they mostly under-hydrate.
+Stop drinking water for a week and your kidney pain itself will tell you that your kidneys need water to stay healthy.
+Water is great for your kidneys if you stay hydrated throughout the day.
+But drinking too much water isn’t healthy.
+Although people rarely over-hydrate, they mostly under-hydrated.

 Research shows staying that hydrated reduces the risk for kidney stones and urinary tract infections.
 Water helps the kidneys to remove wastes from the blood in the form of urine, it also helps blood vessels to stay open so that blood can travel freely to kidneys, and deliver essential nutrients to them.

-Color of urine can indicate if you’re hydrated or not.
+The color of urine can indicate if you’re hydrated or not.
 If it’s deep yellow-colored, then you need to drink water.
-If it’s pale yellow or transparent (white) then it means you’re hydrate.
+If it’s pale yellow or transparent (white) then it means you’re hydrated.

 Do you struggle with staying hydrated?

 Keep a water bottle with you.
-It serves as a visual reminder as well as helps you keep water just a few inches – this way, it takes less activation energy to drink in contrast to getting up and fetching a glass of water.
+It serves as a visual reminder.
+Keeping the water just a few inches will take less activation energy to drink, in contrast to getting up and fetching a glass of water.

-Next time you have pain somewhere in body, talk to your doctor instead of taking that Panadol.
-You can have video consultation and appointment with best general physicians in your city.
+Next time you have pain somewhere in your body, talk to your doctor instead of taking that Panadol.
+You can have a video consultation and appointment with the best general physicians in your city.

 Take medication as the doctor recommends, or as instructions read.
 Be careful about medicines that can cause kidney damage if used in long term including painkillers.
-Self medication is one of the main reasons of kidney diseases in Pakistan.
+Self-medication is one of the main reasons for kidney diseases in Pakistan.

 If you are taking certain medicines for chronic pain or arthritis, talk to your doctor about better ways to manage the pain and monitoring your kidney health.

-Most kidney diseases are caused by high blood pressure, diabetes and cardiovascular diseases (diseases of blood and heart).
+Most kidney diseases are caused by high blood pressure, diabetes, and cardiovascular diseases (diseases of blood and heart).
 Eat healthy because it’ll help in maintaining a healthy weight and blood pressure.
-Prevention against diabetes and high blood pressure would keep the kidneys in healthy condition.
+Prevention against diabetes and high blood pressure would keep the kidneys healthy.

 Reduce your salt intake to 5-6 grams daily (around a teaspoon).
 Let go of junk and low-quality or at least reduce their consumption.

 So if you smoke, this is the time to let go.
 Try to talk to a doctor to plan how you would quit.
-You have to create a system that replaces your old smoking habits, and help you cope with or manage triggers.
+Create a system that replaces your old smoking habits, and helps you cope with or manage triggers.